wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/3-analyze-tasks-and-scenarios-for-viva-connections.md

 Nicoletta, a member of Lamna's janitorial staff, is an hourly paid employee and claimed that clocking in and out of shifts was a tedious process due to having to complete it on a shared computer.
-Since Nicoletta needs to travel throughout the hospital to complete her work each day, the manual process takes up valuable time.
+Since Nicoletta needs to travel throughout the hospital to complete the work each day, the manual process takes up valuable time.

 :::image type="content" source="../media/-christian.png" alt-text="Work profile of Christian with head shot and job title." :::

 Christian is a
 full-time pediatrician at your hospital, meaning they only needs to report their monthly absences and time off.
-Christian expresses that it has been difficult to know exactly where to report her time off and which tools to use.
+Christian expresses that it has been difficult to know exactly where to report time off and which tools to use.

 :::image type="content" source="../media/-diego.png" alt-text="Work profile of Diego with head shot and job title." :::

 Diego is an IT
 professional at Lamna, and needs to move around the hospital to address help desk tickets submitted by hospital employees.
-Diego and the fellow IT team members explains that managing so many tickets while moving through the hospital can be overwhelming.
+Diego and the fellow IT team members explain that managing so many tickets while moving through the hospital can be overwhelming.

 You record all these findings in a spreadsheet to share with the